ClementTsang/choco-bottom/README.md

 choco install bottom -dv -s .
 ```

-Then open a new terminal (does not need to be admin) to reload PATH and test that things work:
+Then open a new terminal (does not need to be admin) to reload PATH and test that things work (it may automatically update as well, but just to be safe):

 ```bash
 btm --version                   # Just in case, check again - it should match the new version